DanieleGioia/PerishableMEC/README.md

   publisher={Elsevier}
 }
 ```
-🔴 In such an article, the max-min mean width at the stopping criterion for the learning phase was not achieved.
+🔴 In such an article, the max-min mean width at the stopping criterion for the learning phase was not achieved (and was also bad).
 You will find more on this at the bottom of this README!
 Sorry for that!

 ## Code Structure